wanggaolang/neater-bookmarks/README.md

 ### Can I resize the width and height of the popup?

 For the width, yes, by dragging on the left (or right for RTL systems) edge of the popup.
-For the height, no, because it resizes automatically based on the bookmarks displayed.
-Note that Google Chrome sets a maximum limit on the popup width and height, so it may not expand that far for high resolution screens.
+For the height, no, because it resizes automatically based on the bookmark tree height.
+Note that Google Chrome sets a maximum limit of 800x600 on extension popups.

+### Can the "*" shortcut key be changed to some other key?

+Yes!
+The key can be changed by going to Chrome > Settings > Search > [Manage search engines](chrome://settings/searchEngines) > Search engines added by extensions.

 ### Why not use a better (more native-looking) toolbar icon?